 Dynamic call routing is only one of the ways that Invoca enables revenue teams to create connected, online-to-offline buying experiences.
 Challenged with a drop in sales agent productivity following a massive influx of inbound calls, Viasat — the global leader in satellite broadband — used Invoca's cloud-based IVR to deflect unqualified sales calls and route existing customers to the care department, resulting in a savings of 452 contact center agent hours per week and a 74% increase in handled call conversion rate.

-CX leaders can also drive experience personalization and improved customer satisfaction by enabling agents to tailor their conversations with real-time screen pops that display the same digital intent data that can be used to inform routing.
+CX leaders can also drive experience personalization and improved customer satisfaction with Invoca PreSense, which enables agents to tailor their conversations with real-time screen pops that display the same digital intent data that is used to inform routing.
 Imagine showing each agent the Google search keyword that the caller typed in, or the website URL that they were on when they called.
 With this information, agents can immediately begin addressing caller needs, saving time and saving the caller from repeating their information yet again.

 Improving digital ad targeting and improving lead quality are just some of the ways that Invoca can help drive revenue acceleration and profitability for your business.
 Request your personalized demo to learn more about Invoca.